alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 Plans with ``enc`` in the name include encryption at rest of the database storage.
 This means that the data is encrypted while the service is stopped.

-We recommend that you use an encrypted plan for production services.
+We recommend that you use an encrypted plan for production services or those that use real data.

 Once you've created a service instance, you can't enable or disable encryption.
 There's no way to convert an unencrypted PostgreSQL service instance to an encrypted one later.